spnda/fastgltf/docs/overview.rst

      - ✔️

 ¹ tinygltf does provide the JSON structure for extension data, but leaves the deserialization for you to do.
-² fastgltf allows the user to allocate memory for buffers and images.
+² **fastgltf** allows the user to allocate memory for buffers and images.
 It does not provide any mechanism for controlling all the heap allocations the library performs.
 ³ cgltf supports sparse accessors and matrix data only with some accessor functions, but not all.

-You can read more about the accessor utilities from fastgltf :ref:`here <accessor-tools>`.
+You can read more about the accessor utilities from **fastgltf** :ref:`here <accessor-tools>`.

-fastgltf follows C++'s concept of "you don't pay for what you don't use" by only doing the absolute minimum by default.
+**fastgltf** follows C++'s concept of "you don't pay for what you don't use" by only doing the absolute minimum by default.
-Without specifying any options, fastgltf will only parse the glTF JSON.
+Without specifying any options, **fastgltf** will only parse the glTF JSON.
-For buffers and images, fastgltf will by default only either give you a std::vector, when the data is embedded within the glTF, or just plain old URIs.
+For buffers and images, **fastgltf** will by default only either give you a std::vector, when the data is embedded within the glTF, or just plain old URIs.
-While fastgltf only does the minimum by default, it provides a lot of extra features that can be bundled together.
+While **fastgltf** only does the minimum by default, it provides a lot of extra features that can be bundled together.

 By using modern C++ features, the code that reads data and properties from the glTF becomes simpler and vastly more descriptive, guaranteeing code-correctness.
 A big factor for this improvement is the use of types which enforce certain properties about the data, like e.g. ``std::variant`` or ``std::optional``.
 Compared with tinygltf, where, for example, optional values are simply represented by a boolean or a ``-1`` for indices, this is a big improvement.

 The biggest difference, which may not be as relevant to everyone, is the drastic increase in deserialization speed.
-In some cases, fastgltf is at least 2 times quicker than its competitors, while in others it can be as much as 20 times.
+In some cases, **fastgltf** is at least 2 times quicker than its competitors, while in others it can be as much as 20 times.
-You can read more about fastgltf's performance in the :ref:`performance chapter <performance>`.
+You can read more about **fastgltf**'s performance in the :ref:`performance chapter <performance>`.

 .. _usage: